lrspeiser/sigmagravity/README.md

 3) **Physical origin of A_c, ℓ_0, and γ** → stationary‑phase kernel in progress; γ is **falsifiable**.
 4) **Model comparison** → γ‑free vs γ=0 with ΔBIC/WAIC; blind PPC on hold‑outs.

 **Cosmological implication of TG-τ tests.** The Pantheon+ validation confirms that Σ-Gravity's TG-τ prescription is fully consistent with observations of luminosity distance, time dilation, and anisotropy.
-While the fair statistical comparison favors FRW (ΔAIC ≈ +59), the TG-τ parameters are stable, physically coherent, and predict a distinct distance-duality law η(z) = (1+z)^0.2.
-This prediction — and not the FRW fit score — defines the next empirical test for Σ-Gravity, to be confronted with BAO and cluster D_A measurements.
+While the fair statistical comparison favors FRW (ΔAIC ≈ +59), the TG-τ parameters are stable, physically coherent, and suggest a distinct distance-duality law η(z) = (1+z)^0.2.
+This suggestion — and not the FRW fit score — defines the next empirical test for Σ-Gravity, to be confronted with BAO and cluster D_A measurements.

 ---

 ## 7. Predictions & falsifiability

 • Triaxial lever arm: θ_E should change by ≈15–30% as q_LOS varies from ~0.8 to 1.3.
-• Weak lensing: Σ‑Gravity predicts shallower γ_t(R) at 100–300 kpc than Newton‑baryons; stacking N≳18 clusters should distinguish.
+• Weak lensing: Σ‑Gravity suggests shallower γ_t(R) at 100–300 kpc than Newton‑baryons; stacking N≳18 clusters should distinguish.
-• Mergers: shocked ICM decoheres; lensing tracks unshocked gas + BCG → offset prediction.
+• Mergers: shocked ICM decoheres; lensing tracks unshocked gas + BCG → offset suggestion.
 • Solar System / binaries: no detectable anomaly; PN bounds ≪10^−5.

 ---

 ## 8. Cosmological Implications and the CMB

+**Critical scope note:** Nothing in this section is used to set $\{A, \ell_0, p, n_{\rm coh}\}$ or to produce any galaxy/cluster results in §§3-5.
+The quantitative success of Σ-Gravity at halo scales is independent of the speculative cosmological extensions discussed below.

 **Status: Exploratory and speculative.** The quantitative results in §§3–5 (RAR 0.087 dex; cluster hold-outs 2/2; μ_A=4.6±0.4) are independent of any cosmological hypothesis presented in this section.
 Section 8 explores potential extensions of the coherence framework to early‑universe physics but does not inform the calibration or analysis of galaxy/cluster data.